MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-azure-maps.md

 # Enrichment of customer profiles with Azure Maps (preview)

 Azure Maps provides location-centric data and services to deliver experiences based on geospatial data with built-in location intelligence.
-Azure Maps data enrichment services improve the precision of location information about your customers. <!--note from editor: Suggested.--> It brings capabilities like address normalization and latitude and longitude extraction to Dynamics 365 Customer Insights.
+Azure Maps data enrichment services improve the precision of location information about your customers.
+It brings capabilities like address normalization and latitude and longitude extraction to Dynamics 365 Customer Insights.

 ## Prerequisites